shanksc/adaptive_variants/README.md

 The workflow begins with `prep_chunks.smk`.
 Note that this requires a VCF file and the coordinates for all the samples in a directory.
 This creates all the needed files before running BayPass on all the SNPs.

 Once this is done, running `run_chunks.sh` iterates through all the chunks and applies `run_chunk.smk` to each one.
-Once BayPass has been run on each chunk, `run_chunks.sh` will also assemble a large TSV of many variables for each SNP.
+Once BayPass has been run on each chunk, `run_chunks.sh` will also assemble a large TSV of many variables of each SNP.

 This TSV can be passed to `scripts/plot_manhattan.py` to plot all the Bayes factors.